The Best of Both Worlds (Star Trek: The Next Generation)

 "The Best of Both Worlds" is the 26th episode of the third season and the first episode of the fourth season of the American science fiction television series Star Trek: The Next Generation.
 It comprises the 74th and 75th episodes of the series overall.
-The first part was originally aired on June 18, 1990, and the second on September 24, 1990 in broadcast syndication television.
+The first part was originally aired on June 18, 1990, and the second on September 24, 1990, in broadcast syndication television.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this two part episode, the Enterprise must battle the Borg who are intent on conquering Earth, with a captured and assimilated Captain Picard as their emissary.
 Part 1 was the finale to season three, while Part 2 was the premiere of season four.
 It is considered one of the most popular Star Trek episodes.

 In April 2013, "The Best of Both Worlds" was re-released edited together as a single feature film, released on Blu-ray disc and shown as a one-night only event in movie theaters.

 Plot

 Part I

-The Starship Enterprise responds to a distress call from the Federation colony on Jouret IV and arrives to discover the colony gone.
+The Starship responds to a distress call from the Federation colony on Jouret IV and arrives to discover the colony gone.
 The Federation suspect the Borg—a hive mind of cybernetic humanoids.

 Starfleet Admiral Hanson arrives on board the Enterprise with Lieutenant Commander Shelby, an expert on the Borg, who assists the crew in determining the cause of the colony's disappearance.
 Hanson informs Captain Picard that Commander Riker has been offered the command of the Starship Melbourne and suggests that Riker take the position, having turned it down twice previously.
 Shelby's research confirms that the colony was destroyed by the Borg.
 Tension emerges between Riker and the ambitious Shelby, who wants to take over his position as first officer; at one point, Shelby goes over Riker's head to suggest to Picard that the Enterprise split into its component saucer and stardrive sections, after Riker rejects the idea.

 Hanson advises Picard that another Federation vessel encountered a strange "cube shaped" vessel before sending a distress call that ended abruptly.
 Enterprise moves to intercept and confronts a Borg cube.
 The Borg demand that Picard surrender himself, which he refuses.
 The Borg lock the vessel in a tractor beam and begin cutting into the hull.
 Shelby suggests randomly changing the frequency of the ship's phasers to prevent the Borg from adapting to the attack, which frees the vessel.
 The Enterprise escapes to a nearby nebula, where Chief Engineer Geordi La Forge and Ensign Wesley Crusher adapt a technique suggested by Shelby to modify the ship's deflector dish to fire a massive energy discharge capable of destroying the Borg cube.
 The Borg flush Enterprise from the nebula, board the ship, and abduct Picard.
 The Borg Cube moves at high warp speed towards Earth, with Enterprise in pursuit.

 "I am Locutus of Borg.
 Resistance is futile.

 Your life as it has been is over.
 From this time forward, you will service... us."